HunterKane/Disaster-Response-Project-/README.md

 <a name="acknowledgement"></a>
 ## Acknowledgements

+This project could not have been completed wihtout the collboration of these two contributors:

-* [Udacity](https://www.udacity.com/) for providing an amazing Data Science Nanodegree Program
+* [Udacity](https://www.udacity.com/) for providing the learning platform.
-* [Figure Eight](https://www.figure-eight.com/) for providing the relevant dataset to train the model
+* [Figure Eight](https://www.figure-eight.com/) for providing the relevant dataset